 NBA and NHL Playoffs tickets explained

-It’s playoff time in the NBA and NHL, which has drawn a huge amount of interest from SWIAM users in the last few months.
-Questions have come up about tickets for these games, so we thought it’d be best to explain a few of the unique quirks of playoff ticketing in major USA sports leagues as best we can.
+It’s playoff time again in the NBA and NHL, which has drawn a huge amount of interest from SWIAM customers.
+Questions have come up about tickets for these games and how they’re displayed on our site, so we thought it’d be best to explain a few of the unique quirks of playoff ticketing in major USA sports leagues as best we can.